ONSdigital/sdx-survey/README.md

 the quarantine PubSub topic: `quarantine-survey-topic`.

 Checks are then made on the survey type; if `type: surveyresponse`, comments are extracted and stored via GCP Datastore.
-Additionally surveys requiring transformation are sent to SDX-Transform via `<HTTP Post>`.
+Additionally, surveys requiring transformation are sent to SDX-Transform via `<HTTP Post>`.
 Once transformed, the data is sent to SDX-Deliver via `<HTTP Post>` and a receipt is published to PubSub
 topic: `receipt-topic`.
 This receipt notifies RASRM that the data has been successfully processed.
 For feedback submissions: `type: feedback`, no additional processing is required and the `/deliver/feedback` endpoint on sdx-deliver is called after decryption and validation.